pluralsight/guides/draft/ruby-ruby-on-rails/react-vs-angular-2-integration-with-rails/article.md

 //= require components
 ```

-React is configured, now all we need is to put a controller and a route for our Ruby on Rails application to render the components.
+React is configured, now all we need is to put a controller, a view and a route for our Ruby on Rails application to render the components.
 First, let's create a simple controller.
 Go to <code>app/controllers</code> and create a file named <code>site_controller.rb</code>:
 ```ruby
 #app/controllers/site_controller.rb